Skip to main content

 • If not all columns fit within the available space, users can scroll to the other columns with a horizontal scrollbar.

-• To keep a number of columns visible, users can lock a number of columns so they will always be shown as long as there is sufficient space.
-These columns are separated from regular columns by a vertical line.
+• Users can lock several columns to keep them always visible as long as there's enough space.
+These locked columns are separated from the others by a vertical line.
 This option is available in the overflow menu > Grid > Lock columns until.
+For more information on the configuration of fixed columns in your application, see Number of columns fixed in a grid.

 • Users can change the current sort order by using the arrow icons next to the column names.